jphartmann/CMS-TXTLIB/README.md

 These two utilities are similar to the CMS commands, except that they run on UNIX.
-They both produce "new format" output, that is `LIBPDS` with 32 bit numbers.
+They both produce "new format" output; that is `LIBPDS` with 32 bit numbers.
+This format is not compatible with VM/370.

 The output from both is EBCDIC and should be uploaded
 ```